 In order to understand the impact of a different statistical precision on the input data vectors, we rescaled the Gaussian covariance matrix used in the fitting procedure to match the volume of a Euclid-like spectroscopic bin, with three additional intermediate volume choices selected between the Euclid-like bin and the original volume of the comoving box.
-A smaller volume thus corresponds to a reduced amplitude in the covariance matrix, resulting in a decrease in both \gls{fob} and \gls{fom} in a way that is proportional to the fraction of lost volume.
+A smaller volume therefore corresponds to a reduced amplitude in the covariance matrix, resulting in a decrease in both \gls{fob} and \gls{fom} in a way that is proportional to the fraction of lost volume.
 We therefore confirm that these models of galaxy bias can be eventually used to analyse the real spectroscopic data collected by \Euclid.

-This paper stands as a first installment of a series of works meant to validate the theoretical framework that will be used to analyse the large-scale galaxy distribution as observed in the actual measurements of \Euclid.
-Here we focus on the modelling of the real-space galaxy power spectrum of the spectroscopic sample, something that stands as an important test for the complementary photometric analysis that is going to be carried out by \Euclid, in the shape of the popular 3$\times$2-point data combination.
-On a parallel track, in Euclid Collaboration: Eggemeier et al. (in prep.) we consider the joint analysis of the real-space galaxy power spectrum and bispectrum, exploring a consistent description of non-linear bias in both observables.
-Two additional installments of the series (Euclid Collabpration: Camacho et al., in prep., Euclid Collaboration: Pardede et al., in prep.) will extend the modelling tests to redshift space.
+This paper stands as the first installment of a series of works meant to validate the theoretical framework that will be used to analyse the large-scale galaxy distribution as observed in the actual measurements of \Euclid.
+Here we focus on the modelling of the real-space galaxy power spectrum of the spectroscopic sample, which stands as an important test for the complementary photometric analysis that is going to be carried out by \Euclid, in the shape of the popular 3$\times$2-point data combination.
+In parallel, in Euclid Collaboration: Eggemeier et al. (in prep.) we consider the joint analysis of the real-space galaxy power spectrum and bispectrum, exploring a consistent description of non-linear bias in both observables.
+Two additional papers in the series (Euclid Collabpration: Camacho et al., in prep., Euclid Collaboration: Pardede et al., in prep.) will extend the modelling tests to redshift space.
 In parallel, a different set of papers will be devoted to a similar analysis of configuration-space statistics (Euclid Collaboration: Guidi et al., in prep., Euclid Collaboration: K{\"a}rcher et al., in prep., Euclid Collaboration: Pugno et al., in prep.).

 \begin{appendix}